chbrown/overdrive/README.md

   Thanks to https://github.com/jvolkening/gloc for somehow figuring out how to construct that hash.
 * Using those values and a random `ClientID` GUID, submit a request to the OverDrive server to get the full license for this book.

-You'll now have a file `Novel.odm.license` in your current folder, which is an XML file that has a `<License>` element at the root, which contains a long Base64-encoded `<Signature>`.
+You'll now have a file `Novel.odm.license` in the same folder as the `Novel.odm` file, which is an XML file that has a `<License>` element at the root, which contains a long Base64-encoded `<Signature>`.

+If that file already exists, the script will not request a new license, since the OverDrive server will only grant one license per `.odm` loan.

 (Now back to the script)

-* Extract the `Title` value from the `CDATA` content nested in `Novel.odm`.
+* Extract the `Title` and `Author` values from the `CDATA` content nested in `Novel.odm`.
-* For each of the parts of the book listed in `Novel.odm`, make a request to another OverDrive endpoint, which will validate the request and redirect to the actual MP3 file on their CDN, and save the result to a file named like `Title-Part0N.mp3`.
+* For each of the parts of the book listed in `Novel.odm`, make a request to another OverDrive endpoint, which will validate the request and redirect to the actual MP3 file on their CDN, and save the result into a folder in the current directory, named like `Author - Title/Title-Part0N.mp3`.

 ## License